people, ideas, machines

 Exploration, exploitation, and thinking

-I’ve been thinking about AI and machine learning for around a decade.
-One of the useful and surprising things about this is how the ideas sometimes apply to life.
-In reinforcement learning (RL) for example, there’s a tension between two forces: exploration and exploitation.
-Exploration is trying new things.
-Exploitation is sticking with what already works.
+I’ve been thinking about AI and machine learning for about a decade.
+One of the surprising things is how the ideas sometimes spill over into life.

 An RL agent that skips exploration never learns its environment.
 A generation that skips exploration may never learn to think.